-CruiseMapper's MS Victory I cruise ship accidents, incidents and law news reports relate to a 216-passenger vessel owned by Victory Cruise Lines (River Cruises).
+CruiseMapper's MS Victory I cruise ship accidents, incidents and law news reports relate to a 216-passenger vessel owned by Victory Cruise Line (American Queen Steamboat Company).
 Our MS Victory I accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 Here are also reported latest updates on cruise law news related to ashore and shipboard crimes still investigated by the police.
 Among those could be arrests, filed lawsuits against the shipowner / cruise line company, charges and fines, grievances, settled / withdrawn legal actions, lost cases, Norovirus, etc.

 - renamed to “MS Saint Laurent” in 2015 (originally named “Cape May Light”, 2001)

 - renamed to “MS Victory I” in 2016